crockeo/graft/README.md

   objects.
 Parts of the program can be rewritten as a self-contained graph and subsequently added to a larger graph as a migration continues.

-* Aggressively decoupling code from its execution order; many of the inefficiencies from IO-bound systems come from the fact that the medium by which we describe a program is procedural.
-In practice, the concept we're trying to relay is often instead atomic pieces of work that depend on the results of earlier work.
-The trick here is that _not all pieces of work that happen later depend on all pieces of work that happen earlier_.
+* Aggressively decoupling code from its execution order; many of the inefficiencies from IO-bound systems come from overhead encouraged by a procedural language.
+In practice programmers are often trying to describe a system of dependent IO operations.
+By offloading thework of scheduling an executing these operations, programmers can increase the parallelism of their IO waits.

 ## Installation